Mission Statement - To protect and improve the health and well-being of all Arkansans.

 The ADH is a unified health department, with a main office in Little Rock and 94 local health units in each of the state’s 75 counties.
 We have Centers that oversee all that we do.

-- The Center for Health Advancement has among its many branches Chronic Disease, Family Health, Women, Infants and Children, and Oral Health.
+- The Center for Health Advancement has among its many branches Chronic Disease, Tobacco Prevention and Control, Family Health, Women Infants and Children (WIC), and Oral Health.

-- The Center for Health Protection has branches for Infectious Disease, Preparedness and Emergency Response, Health Systems and Injury Prevention.
+- The Center for Health Protection has branches for Infectious Disease, Preparedness and Emergency Response, and Health Systems.

-- The Center for Public Health Practice includes branches for Health Statistics and Epidemiology, our “disease detectives” who track the spread of communicable diseases like mumps, measles and chicken pox.
+- The Center for Public Health Practice includes branches for Vital Records, Health Statistics, and Epidemiology, our “disease detectives” who track the spread of communicable diseases like mumps, measles and chicken pox.

 In addition, our Public Health Laboratory tests and reports on samples from all over the state – water samples, human samples for disease, even samples for rabies.
 This state-of-the-art laboratory is prepared for a pandemic flu or a bioterrorist event, as well.

 The mission of the Department is to protect and improve the health and well-being of all Arkansans.
-We do this with the support of more than 5,000 dedicated employees and public and private partners.
+We do this with the support of over 2,100 dedicated employees and public and private partners.
 All employees in our diverse workforce are expected to exemplify professionalism in everything they do.
-They are passionate about what they do because they are making a difference by helping people make their lives healthier.
+They are passionate about what they do, because they are making a difference by helping people make their lives healthier.